wekitOUNL/wekit_test/WEKITPrototypeHL/ReadMe.txt

 w - wipe the recorded or opened data in the temporary storage s - save all data from the temporary storage in a new local file l - load the local file's "test0" content into the temporary storage

+Using the HoloLens Emulator will grant access to the following commands via tapping the cubes:

+left cube - saving data (see "s" keybinding) right cube - loading data (see "l" keybinding)

 Note: All commands will stop the recording process.
 There is no way
       to replay the recorded or loaded data yet.
 Saving data will